-Conservation measures focus on increasing tree planting on residential and County land to sequester and store carbon from the atmosphere into the soil.
-Supporting efforts include promoting locally grown food and sustainable agricultural practices to conserve water, build soil health, and moderate soil temperatures during extreme heat days, and achieve continued greenhouse gas reductions.
+Conservation measures increase tree planting on residential and County land to sequester and store carbon from the atmosphere into the soil.
+Supporting efforts promote locally grown food and sustainable agricultural practices to conserve water, build soil health, and moderate soil temperatures during extreme heat days, and achieve continued greenhouse gas reductions.
 Measures in this sector will help the County achieve a reduction of 791 metric tons carbon dioxide equivalent in 2020 and 17,920 in 2030.

 Strategy A-1 – Support Conversion of Agricultural Equipment

 While agriculture is a major contributor to the local economy, it contributes 5% of the unincorporated county’s total greenhouse gas emissions from livestock, application of fertilizer, and the use of petroleum- or diesel-powered equipment.
 To help address greenhouse gas emissions from the agricultural sector, the Climate Action Plan includes measures that focus on replacing older agricultural equipment with clean, efficient alternatives to lower emissions, improve air quality, and save money for farmers.

 - 74 sixty-inch box trees were planted in County parks in 2019, including eight Engelmann Oaks at the Santa Ysabel Nature Center

 - 3,661 trees were planted by the County Department of Parks and Recreation in 2019, for a total of 17,591 trees since 2017

 - 13 tractors and one utility terrain vehicle were replaced in the unincorporated county under the Air Pollution Control District’s Clean Air Campaign Program